GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 **Required parameters:**

-- op_host: OpenId Connect Provider
+- op_host: OpenId Connect Provider url
 - authorization_redirect_uri: URL which the OP is authorized to redirect the user after authorization
-- connection_type: 'local' for oxd-local and 'web' for oxd-web
+- connection_type: 'local' for oxd-server and 'web' for oxd-https-extension
-- connection_type_value: 'oxd port number' for oxd-local type and 'oxd web url' for oxd-web type
+- connection_type_value: 'oxd port number' for oxd-server type and ' oxd-https-extension url' for  oxd-https-extension type
 - client_name: Client application name
 - post_logout_uri: URL to which user is redirected after successful logout
 - clientId: Client Id from OpenID Connect Provider (Should be passed with Client Secret)